clam004/triton-ft-api/README.md

 # triton-fastertransformer-api

-tutorial on how to deploy a scalable autoregressive causal language model transformer as a fastAPI endpoint using nvidia triton server
+tutorial on how to deploy a scalable autoregressive causal language model transformer as a fastAPI endpoint using nvidia triton server and fastertransformer backend

 the primary value added is that in addition to simplifying and explaining for the beginner machine learning engineer what is happening in the [NVIDIA blog on triton inference server with faster transformer backend](https://developer.nvidia.com/blog/deploying-gpt-j-and-t5-with-fastertransformer-and-triton-inference-server/) we also do a controlled before and after comparison on a realistic RESTful API that you can put into production